-It's been a tough year full of uncertainty.
 The way you're using your car may well have changed but you can rely on Saga to support your situation.
 We've answered a few FAQs below to help you understand your car insurance cover.

 Please note that this information is general and contains as much detail as possible, but it doesn’t replace the overall terms and conditions of your policy.

 If you're a Saga Car Insurance customer and your circumstances have changed recently, such as your car's mileage or class of use, you can make these changes on MySaga.
 It could reduce your premium, and it will allow us to give you a more accurate quote at renewal.

 My work pattern has changed.
 Am I covered by my policy?

 If you only have cover for social, domestic and pleasure use or you are a named driver, you are usually not covered for commuting (going to a single place of work).
 However, if you now need to commute by car to work as a direct result of COVID-19, you are now covered, and you don’t have to let us know.

 If you are a key worker and you now have to travel to more than one place of work because of the COVID-19 outbreak, you are automatically covered for business use driving to multiple workplaces without the need to inform us.

 If, as a result of COVID-19, you exceed your yearly estimated mileage, that’s OK.
 Similarly, if you’ve been furloughed or are now temporarily not working, there’s no need to tell us of this change at the moment.

 If you think any changes are now more permanent in nature, please let us know.

 You need to get an MOT for your vehicle as usual.